-The 2016 Annual Meeting of Shareholders of Rand Capital Corporation will be held on Thursday, April 21, 2016 at 10:30 a.m. at The Buffalo Club, (Business Attire Required) Millard Fillmore Conference Room, 388 Delaware Avenue, Buffalo, New York, 14202 for the following purposes:
+The 2017 Annual Meeting of Shareholders of Rand Capital Corporation will be held on Thursday, April 20, 2017 at 10:30 a.m. at The Buffalo Club, (Business Attire Required) Millard Fillmore Conference Room, 388 Delaware Avenue, Buffalo, New York, 14202 for the following purposes:

-- 1. To elect eight Directors to hold office until the next annual meeting of shareholders and until their successors have been elected and qualified. - 2.
+- 1. To elect six Directors to hold office until the next annual meeting of shareholders and until their successors have been elected and qualified. - 2.
 To approve, by advisory vote, executive compensation. - 3.
-To ratify the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2016. - 4.
+To conduct an advisory vote on the frequency of holding future advisory votes on executive compensation. - 4.
+To ratify the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2017. - 5.
 To consider and act upon such other business as may properly come before the meeting.

-Shareholders of record at the close of business on March 4, 2016 are entitled to notice of, and to vote at the meeting, and any adjournment thereof.
+Shareholders of record at the close of business on March 1, 2017 are entitled to notice of, and to vote at the annual meeting, and any adjournment thereof.

-March 17, 2016 Buffalo, New York By order of the Board of Directors, Reginald B. Newman II Chairman
+March 16, 2017 Buffalo, New York By order of the Board of Directors, Reginald B. Newman II Chairman

-IMPORTANT NOTICE REGARDING

-INTERNET AVAILABILITY OF PROXY MATERIALS

-FOR THE SHAREHOLDER MEETING TO BE HELD ON
+IMPORTANT NOTICE REGARDING INTERNET AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING TO BE HELD ON APRIL 20, 2017

-APRIL 21, 2016